opensourcesec/Forager/README.md

 * Extract domain and IPv4 indicators from Whitepapers
 * Search through the indicator set by single IP or with an IOC file
 * Generate JSON feeds for consumption by CarbonBlack
+* Serves up a Simple HTTP JSON feed server for CarbonBlack

 Requirements:
 -------